suprematic/zipkin-clj/README.md

 Please use the project's GitHub issues page for all questions, ideas, etc. Pull requests are welcome.
-See the project's GitHub contributors page for a list of contributors.
+See the project's GitHub contributors page for the list of contributors.

+This project uses the simplified [Clojure formatting style][clojure-style].

 ## License